-Circus clown is a performer which works in the circus and uses physical humor to entertain the audience.
-They often wear colorful clothing, makeup, wigs and exaggerated footwear.
+Circus clown is a performer who works in the circus and uses physical humor to entertain the audience.
+They often wear colorful clothing, makeup, wigs, and exaggerated footwear.
 World clown comes from the Icelandic word “klunni” which means “a clumsy person”.

 In time some standard types of clowns developed:

-Whiteface clown was originally designed by Joseph Grimaldi in 1801.
-It has its face and neck covered with white makeup, mouth painted in a grin, and black eyebrows.
-His clothes are extravagant and he is a sophisticated character.
+Joseph Grimaldi originally designed a whiteface clown in 1801.
+It has its face and neck covered with white makeup, its mouth painted with a grin, and black eyebrows.
+His clothes are extravagant, and he is a sophisticated character.
 He has the highest status in the clown hierarchy.

-Auguste has his face painted in pink, red, or tan.
-His mouth and eyes are painted white and his lips and eyebrows are black.
-His clothes can be well-fitted or completely opposite.
+Auguste has his face painted pink, red, or tan.
+His mouth and eyes are painted white, and his lips and eyebrows are black.
+His clothes can be well-fitted or opposite.
 His character is that of an anarchist, a joker, or a fool.

-The character clowns are parodies of different types like a butcher, a baker, a policeman, a housewife or a hobo.
-Standard subtypes of this type developed in North America are The Hobo, The Tramp, and The Bum.
+The character clowns are parodies of different types, like a butcher, a baker, a policeman, a housewife, or a hobo.
+Common subtypes of this type developed in North America are The Hobo, The Tramp, and The Bum.
 The Hobo travels and has no luck but has a positive attitude.
-The Tramp is the same but without positive attitude and always sad.
+The Tramp is the same but without a positive attitude and always sad.

-Some of famous clowns from the history are still remembered:
+Some famous clowns from history are still remembered:

 Matthew Sully was the first circus clown in the United States.
-He performed in Ricketts's circus and was a Harlequin, tumbler and a singer.
+He performed in Ricketts's circus and was a Harlequin, tumbler, and singer.

 John Durang was the first "American-born" circus clown.
 He also performed in Ricketts's circus.

-Jean Baptiste Casmiere Breschard brough back circus clowns into Untited States in 1804 after a dry spell when no circuses worked.
+Jean Baptiste Casmiere Breschard brought back circus clowns into the United States in 1804 after a dry spell when no circuses worked.

-Joe Pentland was an early modern clown which had a sketch in which he would appear at the circus as a drunken sailor and offered to ride a horse.
-After a few failures, falls and laughter from the audience he would strip into his leotard and start riding with a skill.
+Joe Pentland was an early modern clown who had a sketch in which he would appear at the circus as a drunken sailor and offered to ride a horse.
+After a few failures, falls, and laughter from the audience, he would strip into his leotard and start riding with a skill.

-Boss Clown: a clown reposible for leading the other clowns.
+Boss Clown: a clown responsible for leading the other clowns.

-Truper: a name for a performer with a considerable experience – the one who has spent at least one full season with the circus – a seasoned veteran.
+Truper: a name for a performer with considerable experience – the one who has spent at least one entire season with the circus – a seasoned veteran.